Doctors Note Logo

 If you're experiencing persistent muscle tightness, painful spasms, or movement limitations, don't ignore it.
 Early management can prevent complications.

-Consider checking your symptoms using Ubie's Spasticity symptom checker, and most importantly, speak to a doctor about your symptoms — especially if anything feels severe, rapidly worsening, or life threatening.
+Take a few minutes to check your symptoms to better understand what might be happening, and most importantly, speak to a doctor about your symptoms — especially if anything feels severe, rapidly worsening, or life threatening.

 You deserve clear answers and effective treatment.